-Julie Imanuel Brown was appointed to the Florida Public Service Commission by Governor
+Julie Imanuel Brown was reappointed to the Florida Public Service Commission by

-Charlie Crist and reappointed by Governor Rick Scott for a four-year term beginning
+Governor Rick Scott for a four-year term beginning January 2, 2015.
+She was first

 Previously an Assistant City Attorney for the City of Tampa, Commissioner Brown